JSON vs CSV: What's the Difference?

 What Is JSON (JavaScript Object Notation)?

-JavaScript Object Notation, shortened to JSON, is a file format that was originally intended for transmitting data between web servers and clients.
-It has since expanded way out of the somewhat narrow initial use case and now you can find a JSON file in most applications.
+JavaScript Object Notation, shortened to JSON, is a file format that was initially intended for transmitting data between web servers and clients.
+It has since expanded way out of the somewhat narrow initial use case, and now you can find a JSON file in most applications.

 Despite what the name might suggest, JavaScript Object Notation doesn’t require JavaScript to be used.
 JSON can be seen as a slightly more complicated but useful text file with a different data structure.